tekul/jose-jwt/README.md

 ## Background

-The [JWT specification](https://tools.ietf.org/html/rfc7519) was split into [`JWS`](https://www.rfc-editor.org/rfc/rfc7515.html) and [`JWE`](https://www.rfc-editor.org/rfc/rfc7515.html) during its development and thus does not contain much.
-Basically, a JWT is either a JWS or a JWE depending on whether it is signed or encrypted.
+The [JWT specification](https://tools.ietf.org/html/rfc7519) was split into [`JWS`](https://www.rfc-editor.org/rfc/rfc7515.html) and [`JWE`](https://www.rfc-editor.org/rfc/rfc7516.html) during its development so does not contain much.
+A JWT is either a JWS or a JWE depending on whether it is signed or encrypted.
 It is encoded as a sequence of base64 strings separated by '.' characters [1].

-Technically, the content of a JWT should be JSON (unless it's a nested JWT), but the library doesn't care - it only requires a bytestring.
-The calling application should verify that the content is valid.
+Technically, the content of a JWT should be JSON (unless it's a nested JWT), but this library doesn't care - it only requires a bytestring.
+The application should verify that the content is valid.
 Exactly what that means will depend on what you are using JWTs for.

 ## Examples